sandyleo26/robond-kinematics-project/writeup_template.md

 	...

 And calculate `theta1` ~ `theta6` using equations listed above.

+> IK_server.py must contain properly commented code.
+The robot must track the planned trajectory and successfully complete pick and place operation.

+Here're some sreenshots during one task.
+Reaching cylinder in location 1

+![reaching cylinder][reaching]

+Reaching cylinder in random location

+![reaching cylinder][reaching2]

+Retrieving target

+![retrieving target][attach]

+Plan to drop target

+![plan to drop][drop-rviz]

+Reaching drop-off zone

+![drop-off zone][drop0]

+Dropping target

+![dropping][drop]

+> Your writeup must include explanation for the code and a discussion on the results.

+* Due to poor laptop, running Gazebo, RViz in a virtual machine is a torture.
+As we can see in the following snapshot, there's a lot of lag in the RViz window when robot arm is moving.
+It's even more so without moving some forward kinematics code out of the loop.
+* I was stuck at failing to pick up the target because I used "continue".
+After searching forums, I realize I should use "next" and wait for Gazebo to spit out the "target_link1_collision" message and only then to press "next" again.
+This is probably caused by some bug in Gazebo that without enough delay, Gazebo may not successfully detect the collision between the gripper and target.
+* Replacing the "LU" decomposition used in calculating `R3_6` with an equivalent transpose improve the accurary in some cases.
+This is properly due to numerical rounding-off in python.

+![slowness][slowness]

 ### 5. Challenges in the future
 * Using numpy to speed up